FlavScents AInsights Entry for Delta-Octalactone (CAS: 698-76-0)

 8. Practical Insights for Formulators

-Delta-octalactone is valued for its ability to impart a rich, creamy coconut flavor and aroma.
-It synergizes well with other lactones and tropical notes, enhancing the overall sensory profile.
-Formulators should be cautious of overuse, as its potent aroma can dominate a composition.
-It is often under-utilized in non-tropical applications where its creamy character can add depth and complexity.
+Delta-octalactone is valued for its ability to impart a rich, creamy character to both flavors and fragrances.
+It synergizes well with other lactones and creamy notes, enhancing the overall sensory profile.
+Formulators should be cautious of its potency, as overuse can lead to an overpowering effect.
+It is often under-utilized in non-dairy applications, where it can provide unexpected depth and richness.

 Citation hooks: FlavScents; industry practice